lee-kyungho/Testing-for-TSD/README.md

 by Kyungho Lee, Oliver Linton, and Yoon-Jae Whang

-This repository contains MATLAB implementation of testing for time stochastic dominance.
+This repository contains the MATLAB implementation of testing for time stochastic dominance.

 - TTSD folder contains MATLAB codes for implementation
 - TTSD.m implements the time stochastic dominance test